Skip to content

 • Adults at intermediate (5–<10%) or selected borderline (3–<5%) PREVENT risk where statin decisions are uncertain

-• Individuals requesting more precise risk assessment before long-term medication
+• Individuals seeking more precise risk assessment before committing to long-term medication

-• Younger adults with strong family history of premature cardiovascular disease
+• Younger adults with a strong family history of premature cardiovascular disease

 • Patients with elevated lipoprotein(a) or other risk-enhancing factors

-Incidental CAC detected on non-cardiac CT scans should also be considered when assessing cardiovascular risk.
+Incidental CAC detected on non-cardiac CT should also be considered when assessing cardiovascular risk.

 Situations Where CAC Scoring Is Less Helpful